avera1988/NMBU-Bio-326/Doc/BacterialGenomeAssemblyMiniON.md

 .....
 Polished assembly written to SalmonBacteria.medaka.out/consensus.fasta, have a nice day.
 ```
-*As medaka runs multiple process not all are displayed in this protol...*
+*As medaka runs multiple process not all of them are displayed in this protocol...*

 4. Now let's check the resulting folder and consensus fasta files in **SalmonBacteria.medaka.out/consensus.fasta**.
 By this we can compare the assembly statistics on the 3 experiments (i.e., raw canu, racon, and medaka):